19 Malaysians stranded on Russian mountain evacuated to safe place

 Six Kembara Srikandi Prihatin (KSP) female climbers and 13 other Malaysian climbers were stranded in the mountainous Elbrus area of the Kabardino-Balkar Republic in the Russian Caucasus following the mudslide on Friday.

-It was reported that the Malaysian climbers are expected to arrive home tomorrow.
+It was reported that the Malaysian climbers are expected to arrive home on Tuesday.